dlevack/ansible-role-users/README.md

 Requirements
 ------------

-This role requires Ansible 1.4 or higher, and platform requirements are listed in the metadata file.
+This role was developed and tested on Ansible 2.2.0 and higher.
+It may work on lower versions but that is currently untested.

 Role Variables
 --------------